Settings

 |---|---|---|

-Skill-based scheduling — Turn on when your team has specialized roles (frontend, backend, design) and you want Plenar to respect those specializations.
-Leave off for generalist teams.
+Skill scheduling — Leave on when your team has specialized roles (frontend, backend, design) and you want Plenar to route work to the right people.
+Turn off for generalist teams where anyone can pick up anything.

 Lead time — Increase for teams that need more stability (e.g., 10 days if context-switching is expensive).
 Decrease if your team is comfortable with last-minute schedule changes.

-Prioritize committed milestones — Leave on unless you want Plenar to freely reorder work across milestones.
-Turn off if milestone boundaries are soft and you care more about global throughput.
+Finish started milestones — Leave on unless you want Plenar to freely reorder work across milestones.
+Turn off if milestone boundaries are soft and you care more about overall throughput.

 Integrations